josudoncel/rmf_tool/README.md

 ### List of fonctions available

+Most of the functions are documented and their documentation is accessible by the "help" command.

-For now, the documentation is mostly contained in the examples below.
+Apart from that, the documentation is mostly contained in the examples below (from basic to more advanced).

 ### Examples